 |Alcatel Linkzone: $99.99||T-Mobile 4G LTE, 3G||If you're in a T-Mobile coverage area, the auto-renew plans are a great deal.
 And its network is vastly improved.|

 Here’s a pro tip.
-Since many of these plans come with free text messaging and but pricey data, you may want to learn how to send text messages to email, so you don’t have to constantly pay data fees when accessing your web browser.
+Since many of these plans come with free text messaging, but pricey data, you may want to learn how to send text messages to email, so you don’t have to constantly pay data fees when accessing your web browser.

 Which mobile wifi hotspot plan do you use and why?